Smudded/ad-blocking-detector/readme.txt

 == Installation ==
 = Using WordPress.org's Plugin Repository (recommended) =
 1. Search for "Ad Blocking Detector" in your WordPress "Add New" plugin section of your dashboard.
-1. Install and activate the "[Ad Blocking Detector](http://wordpress.org/plugins/ad-blocking-detector/)" plugin by John Morris.
+1. Install and activate the "[Ad Blocking Detector](http://wordpress.org/plugins/ad-blocking-detector/)" plugin.
 1. Visit the newly added "Ad Blocking" menu in your admin section to get started.